-Ethical guidelines have been drawn up for the Group and its employees, and ethics is a standard topic at seminars for all new staff members.
-This helps to ensure that the Group's values and ethical guidelines are properly communicated and made known throughout the organisation.
-Clear-cut guidelines have been established for internal communication should any member of staff learn of circumstances that breach external or internal provisions or of other circumstances which are likely to harm the Group's reputation or financial situation.
-Rules have been made requiring employees to give the alert should they learn of circumstances that are counter to external or in-house provisions, or which harm the Group's reputation.
+Ethical guidelines have been drawn up for the group and its employees, and ethics is a standard topic at seminars for all new staff members.
+This helps to ensure that the group's values and ethical guidelines are properly communicated and made known throughout the organisation.
+Clear-cut guidelines have been established for internal communication should any member of staff learn of circumstances that breach external or internal regulatory provisions or of other circumstances which are likely to harm the group's reputation or financial situation.